-In the absence of federal action to address harmful emissions from locomotives, CARB is developing regulatory concepts to reduce criteria pollutants, toxic air contaminants, and greenhouse gas emissions for locomotives in-use.
-These concepts are intended to be implemented statewide, and provide an opportunity for the railroads to better address regional pollution and long-standing environmental justice concerns with communities near railyards.
+In the absence of federal action to address harmful emissions from locomotives, the CARB has approved the In-Use Locomotive Regulation (Regulation) to reduce criteria pollutants, toxic air contaminants, and greenhouse gas emissions for locomotives in-use.
+This Regulation will be implemented statewide, and provides an opportunity for locomotive operators to better address regional pollution and long-standing environmental justice concerns with communities near railyards and other locomotive operations.

-The goal of the regulatory concepts is to accelerate immediate adoption of advanced cleaner technologies for all locomotive operations.
-The Governor recently highlighted the importance of transitioning to zero-emission transportation technology in his Executive Order N-79-20, which calls for 100 percent of off-road vehicles and equipment operations to be zero-emission by 2035.
+The Regulation will accelerate immediate adoption of advanced cleaner technologies for all locomotive operations.
+The importance of transitioning transportation operations to zero-emissions highlighted in Executive Order N-79-20 signed by Govenor Newsom in 2020, which calls for 100 percent of off-road vehicles and equipment operations to be zero-emission by 2035.
 CARB is working with industry to create and test zero-emission locomotive technologies.
-As discussed in CARB’s draft Mobile Source Strategy, such technologies are critical to the State’s ability to protect public health, address climate change, and meet both State and federal air quality standards.
+As discussed in CARB’s Mobile Source Strategy, such technologies are critical to the State’s ability to protect public health, address climate change, and meet both State and federal air quality standards.

 Over the past 20 years, CARB has worked to reduce emissions from locomotives by entering into enforceable agreements with the railroads.
 While progress has been made through the CARB emission reduction agreements with the Class 1 Railroads, additional emission reductions from the rail sector are critical to meet the criteria pollutant standards across the state.
-CARB has also petitioned U.S. EPA to create a new, cleaner Tier 5 emissions standard for locomotives.
+In 2017, CARB also petitioned U.S. EPA to create a new, cleaner emissions standards for locomotives.

 On November 9, 2022, U.S. EPA responded to CARB's petition, stating: